Natte2110/Alcis-Geo-Connect/README.md

 The above table was extracted from the image using [Adobe Color](https://color.adobe.com/create/image) by uploading the image and selecting the colours extracted from the image.

 These will be placed as *:root* variables within the style.css file in order to be used across all necessary elements.

+#### Imagery

+Any imagery used on the website will be from Alcis products and those created by Alcis Geo.